Domoruan/Enterprise-Campus-network---Version-3/README.md

 - Branch wireless deployment was tested but is not yet part of the final design.
 Branch endpoints are connecting to HQ AP.

 ## Planned Improvements
-This lab is still a work in progress.
+This project is still a work in progress.
 Future updates will include:

 - Expanding TACACS+ authentication to all routers and switches
 - Resolving the remaining VoIP registration issue for extension 1002